jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-06-20-preparation-k8s-ckad-exam-part3-configuration.markdown

 mypv-tutorial   20Mi       RWO,RWX        Retain           Available           canterafonseca            25s
 {% endhighlight %}

-{% include remember.markdown content="PVs are cluster resources and have a lifecycle independent of any individual Pod that uses the PV." %}
+{% include remember.markdown content="PVs are **cluster resources** and have a lifecycle independent of any individual Pod that uses the PV." %}

 {% include remember.markdown content="The reclaim policy for a PV tells the cluster what to do with the Volume after it has been released of its claim: `Retain`, `Recycle`, or `Delete`." %}

 ### Persistent Volume Claims

-A Persistent Volume Claim (PVC) is a request for storage by a user.
-PVCs consume PV resources.
+A Persistent Volume Claim (PVC) is a **request for storage** by a user. **PVCs consume PV resources**.
 Claims can request specific size and access modes.

 {% highlight yaml %}
 {% include examples/pvc.yaml %}